VitaliyKh/task2/README.md

 ## Part 2: Gradle

-> Warning: You need Java 17 to run the Gradle build.

-Inside `build.gradle.kts` file write configuration to excute the webpack build that you configured in part 1, copy it's results and run a Java web application that serves the frontend.
+**Requirements**: Ensure that `Java Development Kit (JDK) 17` is installed before executing the `Gradle` build.

+Within your `build.gradle.kts`, configure the Gradle build system to seamlessly integrate with the `Webpack` setup you've previously defined:
-* Register an `Exec` type task called `npmInstall`.
-This task should use `ui` folder as work directory and run the `npm i` command.
+* Define a task named `npmInstall` of type `Exec` that will set the working directory to ui and run the command `npm i`.
-* Register an `Exec` type task called `compileUi`.
-This task should use `ui` folder as work directory and run the `npm run build` command.
-This task should depend on previous `npmInstall` task.
+* Define a task named `compileUi` of type `Exec`, setting the working directory to `ui`, and execute `npm run build`.
+Ensure this task is dependent on the `npmInstall` task.
-* Register an `Copy` type task called `copyUi`.
-This task should copy `ui/dist/index.html`, `ui/dist/app.js` file and `ui/dist/css` folder into `src/main/resources` folder.
-This task should depend on previous `compileUi` task.
+* Create a task named `copyUi` of type `Copy` that copies `ui/dist/index.html`, `ui/dist/app.js` file and `ui/dist/css` folder into `src/main/resources` directory.
+This task should depend on the `compileUi` task.
-* Tell Gradle that all tasks with type `org.springframework.boot.gradle.tasks.run.BootRun` should depend on previous `copyUi` task.
+* Ensure that all tasks of type `org.springframework.boot.gradle.tasks.run.BootRun` depend on the `opyUi` task before executing.

-If you've done everything correctly, you can run the following command:
+To run the entire build process and serve the application, use the following command in your terminal:

 ```bash
 ./gradlew bootRun
 ```

-And see a cool list of dogs on [http://localhost:8080](http://localhost:8080)
+You can then view your application, showcasing a delightful list of dogs, at [http://localhost:8080](http://localhost:8080).

+Store all written configurations, including the `Webpack` configuration and `Gradle` setup, in this `GitHub` repository.